Azure/slm-innovator-lab/3_llmops-aistudio/3_1_setup-aistudio/README.md

 ---
 layout: default
-title: Lab 3.1 Set Up Azure AI Studio for LLMOps
+title: Lab 3.1 Set Up Azure AI Foundry for LLMOps
 parent: Lab 3.
-LLMOps for SLM with Azure AI Studio
+LLMOps for SLM with Azure AI Foundry
 nav_order: 61
 ---

 [日本語](README_ja.md)

-# Lab 3.1 Scenario 1: Set Up Azure AI Studio for LLMOps
+# Lab 3.1 Scenario 1: Set Up Azure AI Foundry for LLMOps

 ## Overview
-In this lab, we will learn how to set up Azure AI studio with Prompt flow for your LLMOps.
+In this lab, we will learn how to set up Azure AI Foundry with Prompt flow for your LLMOps.

 [no-code, 10min]